swift502/Krteq/README.md

 ### Why the unusual KS-33B switches?

-The problem I had when trying to order a pre-assembled low-profile hotswap keyboard PCB was the lack of low-profile hotswap sockets offered by PCB manufacturers.
+The problem I had when trying to order a pre-assembled low profile hotswap keyboard PCB was the lack of low profile hotswap sockets offered by PCB manufacturers.
 Because KS-33Bs share footprint with regular MX switches, they can be used with the much more common and widely available regular hotswap sockets.

-I'm making a big bet on these switches taking over current KS-33s, as the entire concept of getting a pre-assembled low-profile PCB hinges on them.
+I'm making a big bet on these switches taking over current KS-33s, as the entire concept of getting a pre-assembled low profile PCB hinges on them.

 ### So is this board compatible with high profile switches?

-Not now, but it would be trivial to make.
-It would only require a slight modification of the top case.
-I could easily do it if there was somehow demand for it.
+Footprint-wise, yes, but it's currently missing a compatible top case.
+High profile top case variant could easily be made if there was demand for it.

 ### Why no RGB?

-The simple backlighting was easier to implement and reduced the number of components that could fail, which aligned with this project's goal of maximizing longevity.
+The simple backlighting was easier to implement and reduced the number of components which could fail, which aligned with this project's goal of maximizing longevity.

 ### Why include scroll lock indicator?